Skip to Content

 Enjoy a High-Quality Cigar: While cigar lounges on the Strip are few and far between, Caesars Palace has two.

-The Montecristo Cigar Bar can be found just off the casino floor and offers posh surroundings, bartop gaming, and plenty of TV screens to catch the game.
+The Montecristo Cigar Bar is just off the casino floor and offers posh surroundings, bartop gaming, and plenty of TV screens to catch the game.

 The second, Casa Fuente, is located in the Forum Shops.